fff7d1bc/better-initramfs/README.rst

 rescueshell
-  drop to busybox's sh just before mount rootfs to /newroot. tuxonice try resume using TuxOnIce.
+  drop to busybox's sh just before mount rootfs to /newroot. tuxonice try resuming with TuxOnIce.
 Remember to set resume= variable by **kernel** boot params. resume=<device/path>
   Use only with *tuxonice* switch, set resume device/file.
 This have nothing to do with initramfs.. lvm
-  Scan all disks for volume groups and active them. luks do ``cryptsetup luksOpen`` on enc_root variable. enc_root=<device>
+  Scan all disks for volume groups and activate them. luks do ``cryptsetup luksOpen`` on enc_root variable. enc_root=<device>
   for example ``/dev/sda2`` if sda2 is your encrypted rootfs.
 This variable is ignored if luks isn't enabled. root=<device>
-  for example ``/dev/mapper/enc_root`` if you have LUKS-encrypted rootfs, ``/dev/mapper/vg-rootfs`` or similar if lvm or just ``/dev/sdXX`` if you does not have rootfs over lvm or encrypted. rootfstype=<filesystem type>
+  for example ``/dev/mapper/enc_root`` if you have LUKS-encrypted rootfs, ``/dev/mapper/vg-rootfs`` or similar if lvm or just ``/dev/sdXX`` if you haven't rootfs over lvm or encrypted. rootfstype=<filesystem type>
   Set type of filesystem on your rootfs if you do not want to use 'auto', rootdelay=<integer>
-  Set how many secunds initramfs should wait [for devices].
+  Set how many seconds initramfs should wait [for devices].
 Useful for rootfs on USB device.

 Example